top of page

 Program Description

-The Biology and Chemistry program at St. John’s College provides students with a strong foundation in both biological and chemical sciences, focusing on topics such as biochemistry, molecular biology, ecology, and chemical reactions.
+The Biomedical Sciences program at St. John’s College provides students with a strong foundation in both biological and chemical sciences, focusing on topics such as biochemistry, molecular biology, ecology, and chemical reactions.
 Students develop critical analytical and laboratory skills while gaining an understanding of the interconnectedness of biological and chemical processes in living organisms and the environment.
 The program prepares graduates for careers in healthcare, research, environmental science, education, and other science-related fields.

 General Core Courses